AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

     * **Message**: The message displayed within Adobe Acrobat Reader on opening a PDF document with one or more usage rights applied.
     * **Unlock Password**: The password required for opening an encrypted PDF document.
 Typically, this is the document open password but if the PDF document is additionally protected by a permissions password, either may be used to open it.

+The [API reference documentation](https://adobe-aem-document-experimental.redoc.ly/) provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
+The API reference documentation is also available in the .yaml format.
+You can download the .yaml and upload it to postman to check functionality of APIs.

 ## Types of communications APIs {#types}